LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 Complete the ``Job`` Class
 --------------------------

 Now open the ``Job`` file.
 OOF!
-There are a lot of fields declared and not much else.
+There are a lot of fields and properties declared and not much else.

 #.
 Code a constructor to initialize the ``Id`` field with a unique value.
 This